ScottColson/CCLLCCodeLibraries/docs/README.md

 - [CCLLC.Core.ProcessModel](/CCLLC.Core.ProcessModel.md) : A standardized, data agnostic, execution context model for creating processes independently of the platform that will ultimately host the process.
-Building to this model makes it easy to move business logic between different process implementation platforms (e.g. CDS plugin or Azure Function.)
+Building to this model makes it easy to move business logic between different process implementation platforms (e.g. CDS plugin or Azure Function) it also simplifies changes related to data schema.

 The **CCLLC.CDS** solution provides the following components that provide Power Apps/Common Data Service platform specific implementations of the **CCLLC.Core.ProcessModel** and related extensions.